ribokit/ribokit.github.io/repos/biers/dependency.md

 > Any of the _types_ listed on the [download page](http://varna.lri.fr/index.php?lang=en&page=downloads&css=varna) works.
 The minimal _Binaries_ suffices.

+Double-click on `VARNA.jar`

-Double-click on `VARNA.jar` – it may ask you to install Java runtime – just follow the instructions.
+> `VARNA.jar` may ask you to install Java runtime – just follow the instructions.
+If you see blank data or do not see chemical mapping data, install the latest JDK: [http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 > Note: we used to recommend running VARNA through a Web browser, but we are not aware of any browsers that still allow _Java_ applications to run.

 * #### Set up path to VARNA.
 Edit file `~/.bash_profile`, add a line: